ionalexandru99/LxBot/README.md

 - `npm install`

 ## Usage
-- Create user and database using PostgreSQL
+- Create user and database that is compatible with [Sequelize](https://sequelize.org/master/index.html)
-- Modify `config-example.json` with database user and pass and rename the file `config.json`
+- Create `.env` using the example as a starting point
 - `node index.js`

 ## Features